mrpotatoes/vscode-cloc/README.md

 Make the warnings/errors configurable

 Shows in the bottom activity bar.
 Yellow if getting within 10% of max, red if at or exceeds max.
 Configure if just text or whole bar changes color.
+Colors are configurable.